MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 ### Maintaining a large retrieval knowledge base with unranked responses

-Bots are best suited for short, quick interactions, not sifting though long lists looking for an answer.
+Bots are best suited for short, quick interactions, not sifting through long lists looking for an answer.

 ## Get started